linode/docs/docs/guides/databases/surrealdb/surrealdb-interdocument-modeling/index.md

 SurrealDB itself has document logic at its core.
 And it is from that core that SurrealDB draws powerful possibilities for relating documents.

 But SurrealDB expands on that core with a versatile, multi-model approach.
 That approach allows SurrealDB to store data sequentially like SQL relational databases, for efficient and familiar table structures.
-The approach also grants SurrealDB interconnected structure of NoSQL graph databases, for complex relations.
+At the same time that approach also grants SurrealDB the interconnected structure of NoSQL graph databases, for complex relations between records.

 ## How Do SurrealDB Inter-document Relations Work?

 As the description above shows, there are numerous ways to work with inter-document relations in a multi-model database like SurrealDB.
 Part of SurrealDB's advantage comes in its freedom to store and retrieve data with different models.

-But to demonstrate and help you get started working with SurrealDB's inter-document relations, this tutorial breaks these down into two broad categories.
+But to demonstrate and help you get started working with SurrealDB's inter-document relations, this tutorial breaks these down into two broad categories:

+- Document, which uses document-database notation to navigate nested and related documents

+- Graph, which uses the interconnections of graphs to relate documents

 ### Document Notation

-SurrealDB supports typical notations for accessing nested fields from documents.
+SurrealDB supports notations similar to other document databases, like MongoDB, for accessing nested fields from documents.
 This includes dot notation (`.`) and array notation (`[]`).

 To demonstrate, try out this sample data set.